Quality Improvement in Hospice Care

 Ask yourself...

-- How do budget cuts and staffing issues play a role in how well you provide quality care?
+1. How do budget cuts and staffing issues affect how well you provide quality care?

-Quality improvement dates as far back as the 13th century during medieval times in Europe [6].
-Craftsmen developed strict rules for the products and services they offered, and performed inspections to ensure that goods were of quality.
+Quality improvement dates back to the 13th century, during medieval times in Europe (6).
+Craftsmen developed strict rules for the products and services they offered and performed inspections to ensure the quality of their goods.

-QI carried on into the Industrial Revolution era when factories began to devise plans to increase productivity.
-Teams of managers executed the plans and inspectors ensured the quality of goods.
-During World War II, the armed forces began to engage in QI to ensure that military equipment was safe.
+QI continued into the Industrial Revolution era, when factories began devising plans to increase productivity.
+Teams of managers executed the plans, and inspectors ensured the quality of goods.
+During World War II, the armed forces began engaging in QI to ensure the safety of military equipment.

-Prior to the early 20th century, QI focused primarily on product quality.
+Before the early 20th century, QI focused primarily on product quality.
 As time progressed, industrial leaders began to evaluate the “processes” – or activities – by which products were created.
-QI eventually expanded beyond the manufacturing industry into fields including service, education, government, and healthcare.
+QI eventually expanded beyond the manufacturing industry into service, education, government, and healthcare fields.
 The healthcare industry engaged in QI by establishing methods that ensured the delivery of high-quality care.

-These included evaluating health providers for clinical competency through the establishment of educational and credentialling programs in the early 1900s and holding health facilities to specific standards of practice with the help of monitoring agencies (i.e., The Joint Commission, established in 1952) [12].
+These included evaluating health providers for clinical competency through establishing educational and credentialing programs in the early 1900s and holding health facilities to specific standards of practice with the help of monitoring agencies (i.e., The Joint Commission, established in 1952) (12).

 Ask yourself...

-QI models (including frameworks and programs) lay the groundwork for how teams should set goals, create plans, implement interventions, and evaluation results.
-These models also highlight the continuous or cyclic nature of QI – the repetitive process of evaluating or reviewing plans for improvements and making regular adjustments as needed.
-Established QI models share common features, including clear goals, leadership, activity monitoring, and use of structured processes to implement interventions [4].
+QI models (including frameworks and programs) lay the groundwork for how teams should set goals, create plans, implement interventions, and evaluate results.
+These models also highlight QI’s continuous or cyclic nature – the repetitive process of assessing or reviewing plans for improvements and making regular adjustments as needed.
+Established QI models share standard features, including clear goals, leadership, activity monitoring, and use of structured processes to implement interventions (4).

-The following are four common models used in healthcare.
+The following are four standard models used in healthcare.

 Model for Improvement

-The Model for Improvement is a framework that QI teams can use to ensure that changes made will lead to improvement within the organization.
-The team makes changes on a smaller scale first (e.g., changing something for one day or changing something for one patient) before permanently implementing the change across the organization [14].
+The Model for Improvement is a framework that QI teams can use to ensure that changes will lead to organizational improvement.
+The team makes changes on a smaller scale first (e.g., changing something for one day or changing something for one patient) before permanently implementing the change across the organization (14).

-The team then does a series of short test trials through a Plan-Do-Study-Act (PDSA) cycle (plan it, do it, study the results, and act on what is learned), also known as “Rapid Cycle Improvement” [22].
-When results are satisfactory, the team can implement the change on a wider scale.
+The team then does a series of short test trials through a Plan-Do-Study-Act (PDSA) cycle (plan it, do it, study the results, and act on what is learned), also known as “Rapid Cycle Improvement” (22).
+When results are satisfactory, the team can implement the change on a broader scale.

 Six Sigma Model

-The Six Sigma model addresses “processes” – or “the way things are done.”
-In healthcare, Six Sigma is used to ensure that the way care services are delivered is reliable.
-The model focuses on eliminating errors by removing the causes of errors, and minimizing external factors that might negatively impact the way care is delivered [4].
+The Six Sigma model addresses “processes” or “the way things are done.”
+In healthcare, It is used to ensure that healthcare services are delivered reliably.
+The model focuses on eliminating errors by removing the causes of errors and minimizing external factors that might negatively impact care delivery (4).

 DMAIC (Define, Measure, Analyze, Improve, and Control) is a strategy used in Six Sigma that outlines five steps for QI teams to follow:

-- Control the improved process and future process performance (make sure that the new way care is delivered is maintained)
+• Control the improved process and future process performance (make sure that the new way of care is delivered and is maintained)

 Lean Model

-The Lean model focuses on improving processes (the way care is provided) by limiting wasted time, effort, and cost – essentially, keeping things “lean.”
-Lean places a high emphasis on understanding and visualizing each step of the process (called mapping) and eliminating unnecessary steps [4].
-Lean also outlines the following five focus points intended to help QI teams stay organized and shorten the time they spend preparing for projects [4][7].
+The Lean model focuses on improving processes (how care is provided) by limiting wasted time, effort, and cost – essentially, keeping things “lean.”
+Lean emphasizes understanding and visualizing each step of the process (called mapping) and eliminating unnecessary steps [4].
+Lean also outlines the following five focus points to help QI teams stay organized and shorten the time they spend preparing for projects (4)(7).

-Case Study Reflection: Four hospice nurse case managers (CMs) are invited to join the team.
+Four hospice nurse case managers (CMs) are invited to join the team.
 The leaders assign you the task of auditing the medical records of the patients who had delayed discharges.
 Your findings show that 60% of all CMs documented conversations with transportation companies.
-Although the ultimate goal is to improve the discharge process, there is an underlying problem that needs addressing first.
+Although the ultimate goal is to improve the discharge process, an underlying problem needs to be addressed first.

 Quality Care in Hospice